ABIsolution/homepage/readme.md

 1. Download the Windows Installer (MSI) package for Node.js version 18.18.2 from the provided link.

-   - Look for the files that include the suffix `.msi`
+   - Look for the files that include the suffix `.msi`.
+   - Take note of the different versions `x86` and `x64`.
+Pick the version matching operating system.

 2. Run the downloaded MSI installer package.
 Follow the installation wizard's instructions, no changes are required since the default settings should include all the required selections.